Hobomok: Plot

-Major Characters
+Major characters

 Mary Conant is the daughter of Mr. and Mrs. Conant and the novel's protagonist.
 At the beginning of the novel, she appears obedient and angelic, the ideal daughter.
 As time moves on, Mary develops her sense of self and breaks from the mold of her Puritan community.
 Even though Mr. Conant forbids her relationship with Charles Brown, Mary ignores him and pursues Brown.
 Mary's strong-willed character and rebellious attitude manifest themselves in all aspects of her life.
 Towards the end of the novel, she marries Hobomok and has a child.

 Mr. Conant is Mary's father and an authority in the Puritan Church.
 Mr. Conant is a traditionalist and doesn't allow Mary to marry Charles Brown because of their religious differences.
 Mr. Conant is the quintessential Puritan man: strict, stoic and repressive.

-Mrs. Conant is married to Mr. Conant and the mother of Mary.
+Mrs. Conant is married to Mr. Conant and is the mother of Mary.
 She is religious like her husband and frequently described as gentle and weak.
 She is obedient to her husband but wants the best for her daughter Mary.
 After she gets sick, on her deathbed, she tells her husband to let Mary marry Charles.

 Charles Hobomok Conant (child) is the child of Hobomok and Mary Conant.
 After Hobomok's departure, he is raised by Mary and Charles in white society.

 Sally Oldham Collier is the daughter of Mr. Oldham and best friend of Mary Conant.
 Sally is a flirty and mischievous personality who attracts many suitors.
 She works on her father's farm and acts as a nurse to the Salem colony.
 She is described as an upbeat personality with rosy skin, blue eyes and a plump figure.
 She ultimately marries John Collier, despite a marriage proposal from a different man named James Hopkins.
 Sally is known for presenting controversial opinions and for being assertive, as well as for being a free spirit who is apprehensive of the structure that living amongst a colony may bring to her life.
-Sally is against the marriage of Mary and Hobomok, but eventually comes to accept it, stating that he is “the best Indian I ever knew,” and that he now “seems almost like an Englishman” (172).
+Sally is against the marriage of Mary and Hobomok, but eventually comes to accept it, stating that he is “the best Indian I ever knew”, and that he now “seems almost like an Englishman” (172).
 Sally does not support Native Americans, rather she supports the idea of the “noble savage” and the westernization of native people.